sachinkr7368/Ecommerce-site-using-react/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-The following software is required to be installed on your system:

-* Node 8.x
-* Npm 3.x

 Type the following commands in the terminal to verify your node and npm versions